 Before you fall for slick commercials and the convenience of “right here, right now”, make a trip to a trusted jeweler or gold wholesaler first.
 Do some research, and take the time to find the best price for your gold.
 Once it’s gone, it’s gone for good, so it’s in your best interest to get the best price you can for it.

 No matter where you ultimately decide to sell your gold for cash, check here first (or your local newspaper) for today’s gold prices.
 That way, you know how much your gold pieces are really worth.
 Of course, you’ll also need to have some idea of the overall weight of your gold, as well as how many pieces are 14 karat or 18 karat (which is most commonly used in gold jewelry) and how many are 24 karat (the purest form of gold).
 The higher the karat, the more it’s worth.

 A word of caution: if you do mail in your gold pieces, make sure they are properly insured.
 Otherwise, if it’s obvious what’s inside the envelope, there is a good chance the package will never even make it to its destination!

 And one final tip: Be prepared to walk away and say “No thanks!”

 You should never accept the first offer.
-Our experience has proven that companies will make 2 and 3 additional offers. — Donald Palmeri (gem expert in video below)
+Our experience has proven that companies will make 2 and 3 additional offers.— Donald Palmeri (gem expert)